-As to halting in al-Mash'ar al-Haram after the daybreak, Ibn Rushd, in al-Bidayah wa al-nihayah, cites the consensus of the Sunni fuqaha' to the effect that it is one of the sunan (sing. sunnah) of the Hajj, not one of its furud (duties; sing. fard).
+As to halting in al-Mash'ar al-Haram after the daybreak, Ibn Rushd, in al-Bidayah wa al-nihayah, cites the consensus of the Sunni fugaha' effect to the that it is of one the sunan (sing. sunnah) of the Haji, not one of its furud (duties; sing. fard).